Origen-SDK/rfcs/0000-pattern-atomization.md

 # Unresolved questions

 - How is the 'clean' state different than the 'reset' state?

+  They are similar.
+'Reset' could imply more the state of the register when reset it pulled (and could be changed to reflect changes in NVM that might impact the reset state).
+'Clean' could imply more a state where we like the current value of the register for general operation, but understand that there may need to be a temporary modification for a particular special operation.

 - How to handle cases where the 'clean' state is determined dynamically via an overlay?